 Enrollment in Medicare Part D is voluntary, and you are not required to participate.
 However, you may have to pay a penalty if you decide to sign up after your eligible enrollment period ends.
-In 2009, the late enrollment penalty will equal one percent of the base premium for every month that you waited to join.
+The late enrollment penalty will equal one percent of the base premium for every month that you waited to join.

 Medicare Part D coverage will be offered by approved PDPs.
 The PDP benefits will be administered by private companies, some of which may be insurance companies.
 There are two types of Medicare prescription drug plans.
 One is a stand-alone prescription drug plan (PDP) which offers only prescription drug coverage.
 The other is a Medicare Advantage plan with prescription drugs (MA-PD) which provides all your Medicare-covered services and includes prescription drug coverage.

 The cost of your Medicare Part D coverage will vary based on the PDP that you choose.
 If you are not eligible for low-income assistance (referred to as Limited Income Subsidy), you will pay a monthly premium, an annual deductible, and a percentage of your drug costs.
 Your PDP will pay for your outpatient prescription drug expenses after you have met deductible and coinsurance amounts.
 Deductible and coinsurance amounts are those expenses you must pay out of pocket before Medicare Part D will pay any money for your outpatient prescription drugs.